Quantcast

 “Do you have any idea the kind of risks a woman like me takes every time she decides to have a little bit of fun?”
 So says our female protagonist in writer/director JT Mollner‘s Strange Darling, a film that dares us to question the roles men and women are expected to play.
 Are women just prudes who don’t love casual sex?
 Are men just rapist serial killers waiting for their next mark?
 What exactly are the boundaries of consent?
 Strange Darling asks these questions, making for a smarter-than-you’d-expect entry into the cat and mouse thriller genre.

-Following an opening scroll informing us that the film we are about to see is a dramatization of the final known killings of a serial killer’s multi-state killing spree, we are introduced to “The Lady” (Willa Fitzgerald, Scream: The TV Series) who, in an extended slow motion sequence that plays over the opening credits, is revealed to be running from “The Demon” (Kyle Gallner, Smile), and what follows is a relentless thrill ride of a film that acts as an extended, feature-length chase scene.
+Following an opening scroll informing us that the film we are about to see is a dramatization of the final known killings of a serial killer’s multi-state killing spree, we are introduced to “The Lady” (Willa Fitzgerald, Scream: The TV Series) who, in an extended slow motion sequence that plays over the opening credits, is revealed to be running from “The Demon” (Kyle Gallner, Smile).
+What follows is a relentless thrill ride of a film that acts as an extended, feature-length chase scene.

 With an introduction like that, you’d be forgiven for thinking that Strange Darling is going to be nothing more than a gratuitously violent and misogynistic foray into the mind of a serial killer.
 Thankfully, Strange Darling has a lot more on its mind (and even more tricks up its sleeve), setting it apart from other genre films of that ilk.
 That being said, it is also one of those films that’s nearly impossible to review without spoiling, as its twists and turns happen so early and often that discussing anything past the 15-minute mark would delve into spoiler territory.